 Ingredients for Fiery Ginger Loaf Cake

-I buy spices in big bags from asian supermarkets and the world food aisles of the major supermarket.
-This tiny 38g jar is £1.00 at the time of writing and this 100g bag is 90p (prices accurate as at January 2019).
+I buy spices in big bags from Asian supermarkets and the world food aisles of the major supermarket.
+This tiny 38g jar is £1.10 at the time of writing and this 400g bag is £3.00 (when not on Nectar offer at £2.50) (prices accurate as at 11th November 2023).
 Its a no-brainer.

 To the cake a little lighter, you could use light spread, another margarine or spreadable butter instead of the butter in the sponge.